Let’s just get it out of the way now by stating the obvious: college is expensive!

 I know that the scholarship search and application process can seem pointless at times.
 You’re filling out the same information over and over again, putting time and effort into responses, and then not hearing anything.
 I’ve felt this way myself on many different occasions.

-Applying for scholarships is a time consuming and frustrating business, but it is worth it.
+Applying for scholarships is a time consuming and frustrating business, but it is

 I have discovered several different methods that help me to keep my focus on applying to as many scholarships as I can and, hopefully, they’ll work for you, too.